 As a result of the refunding, the Project increased its aggregate debt service payments by approximately \$51,087,000 over the next 40 years and obtained an economic gain of approximately \$16,065,000.
 The Project also recorded a deferred refunding credit of \$331,727 in accordance with GASB Statement No. 23 titled Accounting and Financial Reporting for Refundings for Debt Reported by Proprietary Activities.
-The deferred refunding credit is the excess of the net carrying amount of the refunded debt over the reacquisition price of the new date on the date of the refunding.
-This credit is amortized to interest expense using the effective interest method over the term of the Series 2008 bonds.
+The deferred refunding credit is the excess of the net carrying amount of the refunded debt over the reacquisition price of the new debt on the date of the refunding.
+This credit is amortized to interest expense using the straight-line method over the term of the Series 1996 bonds, which is not materially different from the effective interest method.

-The interest cost on the 1996 Series bonds was \$1,001,933 and \$2,537,850 for the years ending June 30, 2009 and 2008, respectively.
-The interest cost on the 2008 Series bonds was \$1,057,437 for the year ending June 30, 2009.
+The interest cost on the 1996 Series bonds was \$1,001,933 for the year ending June 30, 2009.
+The interest cost on the 2008 Series bonds was \$1,717,600 and \$1,057,437 for the years ending June 30, 2010 and June 30, 2009, respectively.